Criticism of the United Nations: Veto power

 As part of the Soviet Union, Russia vetoed 90 resolutions between 1949 and 1991.
-As of July 2019, USSR and Russia vetoed 141 times, United States 83 times, UK 32 times, France 18 times, and China 14 times.
+As of July 2019, the Soviet Union and Russia vetoed 141 times, United States 83 times, UK 32 times, France 18 times, and China 14 times.
 John J. Mearsheimer noted that "since 1982, the US has vetoed 32 Security Council resolutions critical of Israel, more than the total number of vetoes cast by all the other Security Council members."
 Since candidates for the Security Council are proposed by regional blocs, the Arab League and its allies are usually included but Israel, which joined the UN in 1949, has never been elected to the Security Council.
 The Council has repeatedly condemned Israel, but has never managed to pass any significant interventional actions against the country, especially regarding its part in the Israeli-Palestinian conflict.
 On the other hand, critics contend that, while Israel has the United States to rely on to veto any pertinent legislation against it, the Palestinians lack any such power.
 Apart from the US, several resolutions have been vetoed by Russia, notably attempts to impose sanctions on Syria during the Syrian Civil War and to condemn Russia's own annexation of Crimea in 2014.
 In the case of the latter, Russia's lone veto overruled the thirteen other votes in favor of the condemnation.
 Russia vetoed a UN resolution condemning the USSR's shooting down of Korean Air Lines Flight 007 in 1983.
 The veto has been singled out as a threat to human rights, with Amnesty International claiming that the five permanent members had used their veto to "promote their political self-interest or geopolitical interest above the interest of protecting civilians."
 As of 2014, Amnesty International has suggested that a solution would involve the five permanent members surrendering their veto on issues of genocide.
 Some see the fact that veto power is exclusive to the permanent five as being anachronistic and unjust, given that the United Nations is meant to equally represent all its member states.
 Aside from criticism directed towards its biased nature, others have pointed out that the veto makes it difficult for the Security Council to solve issues.
-Whilst addressing the UN General Assembly on the Russian annexation of Crimea, Ukrainian President Petro Poroshenko said the following regarding the inefficiency of the veto "In every democratic country, if someone has stolen your property, an independent court will restore justice, in order to protect your rights, and punish the offender.
+While addressing the UN General Assembly on the Russian annexation of Crimea, Ukrainian President Petro Poroshenko said the following regarding the inefficiency of the veto "In every democratic country, if someone has stolen your property, an independent court will restore justice, in order to protect your rights, and punish the offender.
 However, we must recognize that in the 21st century our organization lacks an effective instrument to bring to justice an aggressor country that has stolen the territory of another sovereign state."